rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 `systemctl start postfix`

-Then test using mail command that is installed with mailx:
+Then test it using mail command that is installed with mailx:

 `mail -s "Testing from server" myname@mydomain.com`